sdegutis/90s.dev/site/public/guides/views.md

 order: 1
 ---

 # Views

-Views are comprised of concrete classes which handle layout, style, content, and behavior, and can be configured by setting properties or replacing methods.
+Views are comprised of concrete classes which handle layout, style, content, and behavior, and can be configured by setting properties, replacing methods, or subclassing.

 ## JSX